“Love isn’t there to make us happy. I believe it exists to show us how much we can endure.”

 When Hesse speaks of endurance, he is not advocating for suffering.
 He is not suggesting that we should remain in toxic or harmful situations.
 Instead, he points to a powerful, transformative quality of healthy love.
 Endurance here means resilience.
 It means patience, forgiveness, and unwavering commitment through life’s inevitable trials.
 It is the quiet strength to support a partner through a long illness.
 It is the grace to forgive a mistake and the courage to work through a painful conflict.

 This type of endurance builds a foundation that fleeting happiness cannot.
-For example, navigating a period of unemployment together forges a bond of teamwork and mutual reliance.
+The principle behind “love isn’t there to make us happy. i believe it exists to quote origin” becomes clear when we navigate a period of unemployment together—such an experience forges a bond of teamwork and mutual reliance.
 Raising a child with special needs demands a level of patience and sacrifice that deepens compassion.
-These experiences are not
+These experiences are not moments of uncomplicated joy, yet they represent love at its most powerful and meaningful.